About Us

 Emily Bohl

-Outside the classroom and away from the podium, Emily maintains an active performing schedule throughout South Carolina.
-She can be heard regularly as staff soprano at the Cathedral of St. John the Baptist, and with ensembles such as The King’s Counterpoint, Vox Regis, and Cantores Charleston.
-As a chorister, she has sung with academic and professional ensembles across the United States and abroad in England, Spain, and Hungary.
-Previous engagements include the soprano solos in Requiem (Fauré), Gloria (Vivaldi), Messiah (Handel), Gloria (Rutter), Magnificat (Bach), and the Oklahoma premiere of Mass no. 1 (Tyberg) with Windsong Chamber Choir.
+Outside the classroom and away from the podium, Emily maintains an active performing schedule.
+She can be heard regularly as staff soprano at the Cathedral of St. John the Baptist, and with the choirs of The King’s Counterpoint.
+As a chorister, she has sung with academic and professional ensembles across the United States and abroad in England, Spain, France, and Hungary.
+Previous engagements include the soprano solos in Spatzenmesse and Krönungsmesse (Mozart), Requiem (Fauré), Gloria (Vivaldi), Messiah (Handel), Gloria (Rutter), Magnificat (Bach), and the Oklahoma premiere of Mass no. 1 (Tyberg) with Windsong Chamber Choir.
+Professional affiliations include the National Association for Music Education where she serves on the Choral Division All-State and Choral Performance Assessment Committees, the International Kodály Society, and the South Carolina chapter of the American Choral Directors Association, where she serves on the Repertoire & Resources and Conference Performing Choirs Committees.

 Ryan Pagels,